iamsanteri/sentience-blog/posts/scientific-method-for-humans.md

 ### Social interactions are inherently messy

 You can't learn business in school, nor do you need anyone’s permission.
-You can of course learn interesting stuff that can be useful, but you shouldn't let it bog you down in regarding things that are truly important.
+You can of course learn interesting stuff that can be useful, but you shouldn't let it bog you down in regards to things that are truly important.
 Most of the complexity introduced by deeper research out there isn't worth it, because we as humans are weird.
-Our social interactions and related constructs are inherently messy and irrational as described by Aristotle in his scientific method.
+Our social interactions and other related constructs are inherently messy and irrational as described by Aristotle in his scientific method.

-Aristotle's words can be applied to modern business schools in terms of them ignoring his important boundary condition which he laid out, but which has watered down throughout the past centuries.
-For a second, let's dive back into his original thoughts.
+Aristotle's words are misunderstood in modern business schools in the way of them ignoring his critical boundary condition which has watered down in the past centuries.
+For a second, let's dive back into this great philosopher's original thoughts.

 ### The scientific method